US, Japan to Hold Security Talks on Nuclear Deterrence

 0:00

-U.S. and Japanese foreign and defense chiefs “will discuss bilateral cooperation to further strengthen U.S. extended deterrence bolstered by Japan’s defense capabilities” at their 2+2 meeting on July 28, U.S. Assistant Secretary of State for East Asia and Pacific Affairs Daniel Kritenbrink said in a briefing.
+U.S. and Japanese foreign and defense chiefs “will discuss bilateral cooperation to further strengthen U.S. extended deterrence bolstered by Japan’s defense capabilities” at their 2+2 meeting on July 28, U.S. Assistant Secretary of State for East Asia and Pacific Affairs Daniel Kritenbrink said during a briefing.

 The term “extended deterrence” refers to the U.S. commitment to use its nuclear capabilities to deter and defend allies and partners.